Xaldew/py-snippets/README.md

 collection is not available on [MELPA](https://melpa.org/).
 In the meantime, you may install it directly from my [personal archive](https://gustafwaldemarson.com/elpa/).
-This can be done by adding the following snippet to your `emacs`.
+This can be done by adding the following snippet to your Emacs configuration:

 ```emacs-lisp
 (require 'package)